-5. Representations and Warranties.
-On and as of the date hereof, each of the Borrower and the other Loan Parties hereby confirms, reaffirms and restates in all material respects the representations and warranties set forth in Article V of the Credit Agreement, except to the extent that such representations and warranties expressly relate to a specific earlier date in which case the Borrower or such Loan Party hereby confirms, reaffirms and restates such representations and warranties as of such earlier date.

-6. Effectiveness of Sixth Amendment.
-This Sixth Amendment shall become effective (the "Sixth Amendment Effective Date") as of the date of receipt by the Agent:

-(a) of counterparts of this Sixth Amendment duly executed by the Borrower, the other Loan Parties and each of the Lenders, submitted by facsimile or electronic submission;
+- 2. Representations and Warranties.
+On and as of the date hereof, each of the Borrower and the other Loan Parties hereby confirms, reaffirms and restates in all material respects the representations and warranties set forth in Article V of the Credit Agreement, except to the extent that such representations and warranties expressly relate to a specific earlier date in which case the Borrower or such Loan Party hereby confirms, reaffirms and restates such representations and warranties as of such earlier date. - 3.
+Effectiveness of Seventh Amendment.
+This Seventh Amendment shall become effective as of the date first written above upon receipt by the Agent of counterparts of this Seventh Amendment duly executed by the Borrower, the other Loan Parties and the Required Lenders, submitted by facsimile or electronic submission.